-ERT or also known as estrogen replacement therapy is a type of hormone therapy used by millions of postmenopausal women for controlling the uncomfortable symptoms of menopause such as hot flashes, mood shifts, bone loss, etc. Estrogen-only hormonal therapy holds the potential chances to increase breast cancer, ovarian cancer and promotes various ailments.
+ERT or also known as estrogen replacement therapy is a type of hormone therapy used by millions of postmenopausal women for controlling the uncomfortable symptoms of menopause such as hot flashes, mood shifts, bone loss, etc. Estrogen-only hormonal therapy holds the potential chances to increase breast cancer, and ovarian cancer and promotes various ailments.

 The higher risk of breast cancer from using the ERT for natural hormones is the same as it is for synthetic hormones.
-Therefore, women who have a history of ovarian cancer, breast cancer, or heart diseases tend to avoid ERT therapy and they end up suffering the unpleasant symptoms of menopause.
+Therefore, women who have a history of ovarian cancer, breast cancer, or heart disease tend to avoid ERT therapy and they end up suffering the unpleasant symptoms of menopause.
 Alternatively, CBD seems to be an optimal option for these women who are unable to take the ERT.

 CBD has already shown its significance in preventing the growth of the tumor and cancerous cells that are independent of their activity on the cannabinoid receptors and avoid killing any of these healthy breast tissues.
 Cannabis may also be used as a substitute for non-hormonal prescription medicines that often cause unwanted side effects like sexual dysfunction, gastrointestinal distress, etc.

 Here’s how CBD offers similar benefits as ERT: